tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: Which game was exclusive to Dreamcast?
 - **Correct Answer:** Pen Pen TriIcelon
-- Sylvester ô Tweety in Cagey Capers
+- Sylvester & Tweety in Cagey Capers
 - Perfect Dark
 - Tetrisphere